World’s oldest car sells for US$3.5m

 Technology – shaping the body

-Posted by jerry on August 12th, 2007 — Posted in Journal, Technology
+Posted by Jerry on August 12th, 2007 — Posted in Journal, Technology

 Years of playing the violin have shaped the ends of the fingers on my left hand.
 My beard grows slightly thinner where the chin-rest has interfaced with my head and there is a fairly permanent red mark where the shoulder-rest meets the front of my shoulder.
 And I have retained a high degree of upper-body flexibility as a result.
 The finger-memory – the body trained over years to land each finger precisely within a tenth of a millimetre enables sounds to be reproduced at the right pitch, and the wrist ensures that at whatever speed, the bow tracks (mostly) straight across the strings.
 So my body has adapted to the technology.